Skip to main content

 Implementing your webhook endpoint

-Your application hosts the endpoint that receives webhook requests.
-Suki sends each notification as a POST with a JSON body.
-Your handler should read the top-level status field and branch on its value: "success" or "failure".
+Your handler should verify those headers first, then read the top-level status field in the JSON and branch on "success" or "failure".
 The sections below describe the payload structure for each case, show example payloads, and give implementation tips.
 For the full request/response specification and sample code in Python and TypeScript, refer to the Asynchronous notifications (webhook) API reference.

 Payload structure